kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 </div>
 ```

 What this will do is pass a query parameter called `filter` with a pre-defined filter.
-The filters will be for properties under $100, highly rated properties, and a suprrise that you can implement yourself.
+The filters will be for properties under $100, highly rated properties, and a surprise that you can implement yourself.
 Let's open up our `routes.py` filter and edit the `homepage` route to support these filters.

 ```py
 async def homepage(request):